The Midwifery Council of New Brunswick

 A midwife is a registered health care professional and must be registered with the Midwifery Council of

-New Brunswick.
 Registration with the Midwifery Council of New Brunswick signals that the individual has obtained the required education, experience, and that they have access to life-saving medications and equipment when required for emergency care.

 Unlawful Practice of Midwifery